Ex-Senate staffer: Hall of Fame pitcher Jim Bunning has died

 Hall of Fame pitcher Jim Bunning, who went on to serve in Congress, has died.
 He was 85.

-Bunning's death was confirmed by Jon Deuser, who served as chief of staff when Bunning was in the Senate.
-Deuser said he was notified about the death by Bunning's family.
+Bunning's death Friday was confirmed by Jon Deuser, who served as chief of staff when Bunning was in the Senate.
+Deuser said Bunning's family notified him about the ex-pitcher's death.

 Bunning won 224 games in a 17-year major-league career and pitched the first perfect game in modern National League history.